scriptituk/tv-test-card-maker/README-beta.md

 and another digital version of Fette Kursiv Grotesk is [Derek AT Italic](https://fontsgeek.com/fonts/Derek-AT-Italic-Regular).

-TCM block-inverts Derek AT Italic for *BBC-C-625* and *BBC-D*, and DJ’s Washington Book for *BBC-F-optical*, as they match closest in overlay tests.
+TCM block-inverts Derek AT Italic for *BBC-C-625* and *BBC-D*, and Washington Book for *BBC-F-optical*, as they match closest in overlay tests.

 Other fonts are easier to identify, e.g. Gill Sans, Helvetica.
 Sanchez is used for the *BBC-F-electronic* ID.

 </details>